dilanleon/parallel-mfx/README.md

 Ambiances by EchoThief: http://www.echothief.com/

-Displays a toggleable list of effects, dry/wet mutes, and effect parameters that update in realtime
+Displays a toggleable list of effects, dry/wet mutes, and effect parameters that update in realtime.

 TO DO in (more or less) order:
-- Convolution select
 - Finish adding other filter modes
 - Compressor Makeup Gain
 - LFOs capable of targeting any knob
-- Figure out how to access the data within the AudioStream
-- VU meters??
-Maybe impossible maybe very easy??
-Haven't experimented
-- Verify functionality on Windows/Linux